pragusga/sbf-bismit/DEPLOYMENT.md

 1. Go to your gitlab repository.
 On the sidebar, go to Settings -> CI/CD -> Variables
 2. Add exactly three variables, with each specification follows the instruction below
    - Key = HEROKU_APIKEY; Variable = (check on your heroku account settings to get API Key)
-   - Key = HEROKU_APPNAME; Variable = (the name of your heroku app that you just created earlier)
+   - Key = HEROKU_APPNAME; Variable = YOUR_APP_NAME
-   - Key = HEROKU_APP_HOST; Variable = <HEROKU_APPNAME>.herokuapp.com
+   - Key = HEROKU_APP_HOST; Variable = YOUR_APP_NAME.herokuapp.com
+**YOUR_APP_NAME**: (the name of your heroku app that you created earlier)

-3. Go check your app dashboard on dashboard.heroku.com.
+1. Go check your app dashboard on dashboard.heroku.com.
 There should be a new running process/pipeline.
 Wait until it's done, and voila! you have successfully deployed your Django application :D